arkency/posts/posts/2021-01-12-gradual-automation-in-ruby.md

 * Solution 4 ⚙️: skip the UI part, write a script that automates it all.
 Wonder why people don't use it.
 * Solution 5 📝 + ⚙️: make a _do-nothing script_ that only tells you what to do next.
 Gradually automate it where it makes sense.

-## Advantages of a _do-nothing script_

-* It's version controlled just as the rest of your stuff.
-* It's easy to start with — at the beginning nothing needs to be automated.
-* It can keep track of your progress
-* You can automate some steps, leave the rest to be done manually

 ## An example

 The original example is in Python.
 This is how I once did it in Ruby.
-I hereby announce another name for this technique — **Puts-Driven Automation**: First you `puts`, then you gradually automate.
+I hereby announce another name for this technique — **Puts-Driven Automation**, or **Puts-First Automation** — at first you `puts` what has to be done, then you gradually automate, when you think it's worth it.

 ```ruby
 STEPS = [